 GTAs are appointed by the Dean of the College of Arts and Science, upon recommendation of the department.
 They are selected from among graduate students in good standing or from prospective students who have been accepted for graduate work.
-To apply for a teaching assistantship, students should see the Director of Graduate Studies (DGS).
 A number of positions are available each semester for either one-quarter (0.25 FTE, 10 hour) or one-half time (0.50 FTE, 20 hour).
 A one-half time assistantship requires a minimum of twenty hours per week devoted to the assignment.